Wayne UNC Health Care: Respecting the Beliefs of Our Community

-Wayne Memorial Hospital and the Pastoral Care Department recognize the role spirituality plays in the lives of our patients and their families, especially during times of illness, uncertainty or crisis.
+Wayne UNC Health Care and the Pastoral Care Department recognize the role spirituality plays in the lives of our patients and their families, especially during times of illness, uncertainty or crisis.
 As part of the professional healthcare team, our Goldsboro, NC chaplains respect the beliefs and values of each individual, while helping to facilitate the discovery and use of the patient’s own spiritual strengths and resources in coping with a medical crisis.
 Chaplains minister to persons of all faiths, as well as those who claim no particular faith beliefs.

 The Pastoral Care Department’s focus is to demonstrate through compassionate care our concern for the patient as a whole person, encompassing not just the body, but the soul, mind, spirit, emotions and human relationships important to the patient.
 Our mission is to facilitate opportunities for healing through response to the spiritual needs of the patient and family, while also providing a spiritual presence and support for the patient care team and Hospital staff.